rkfg/rebalance-lnd/README.md

                         channel ID of the incoming channel (funds will be sent to this channel).
 You may also use the index as shown in the incoming candidate list (-l -i).
-  -a AMOUNT, --amount AMOUNT
+  -e EXCLUDE, --exclude EXCLUDE
+                        Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels) -F MAX_FEE_FACTOR, --max-fee-factor MAX_FEE_FACTOR
+                        (default: 10) Reject routes that cost more than x times the lnd default (base: 1 sat, rate: 1 millionth sat) per hop on average --force               Force the amount of satoshis specified in --amount, overriding the target balance of 50/50 -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not specified, the amount computed for a perfect rebalance